dslmeinte/jsmf/README.md

 # most references are local so a simpler local-ID generation scheme suffices there and might even benefit performance (hash calculation tends to be somewhat expensive)
 # a global Refactoring typically involves a bit of work anyway and is not automagically semantically correct; also, one could think of using an _indirection table_ where old GUIDs are mapped to their new versions for gradual migration

+## Testing

+For ease of use, the JSON data is stored as files and read in using AJAX.
+This requires a Web server which is started by running the ```lib/start-fileserver.sh``` script.
+After that, the tests are available through http://localhost:9080/test/test-deserialization.html